rmagatti/gx-extended.nvim/README.md

 By default, gx-extended uses netrw to open urls.
 You can pass a custom open function to config to change this behaviour.
-For example, if you use `lazy.nvim`, you can configure gx-extended to use it's `open` function:
+For example, if you use `lazy.nvim`, you can configure gx-extended to use its `open` function:

 ```lua
 return { 'rmagatti/gx-extended.nvim',